concurrentfutures/DeepSeek-Jailbreak/README.md

 # DeepSeek-Jailbreak

 This simple Prompt allows you to bypass the restrictions placed on DeepSeek.
-You simply text and paste the code over to a new DeepSeek Chat and send it.
+You simply copy and paste the prompt over to a new DeepSeek Chat and send it.

 # Usage
 If it worked, it should yap about something related to sql injections.
 Once it is finished you simply type: